NextIshwar/Flutter-Dart/errors.md

 }
 ```

-Future functions can comes with value, empty or error.
+Future functions can come with value, empty or error.

 ```
 myFunc().then((val){